smith-ashton/VBA-challenge/README.md

 As an additional challenge, sort through the created table and create another table with the ticker symbol and value for the following:

-  Greatest % increase
+  -Greatest % increase

-  Greatest % decrease
+  -Greatest % decrease

-  Greatest total volume
+  -Greatest total volume

 ## Images: